prasannavasudevan/MERN-project/README.md

-# E-commerce website with authentication and authorization with payment gateway
+# E-commerce website with authentication and authorization with a payment gateway

 # Output: